MathyouMB/website/src/content/articles/you-need-domain-expertise-to-get-hired.md

 ## The Shift Toward Domain-First Hiring

-Having expertise in a domain is quickly becoming a requirement for many full-time software roles — and frankly, it just makes sense.
+Having expertise in a domain is quickly becoming a requirement for many full-time software roles and frankly, it just makes sense.

 Imagine you’re hiring for a team that manages billing infrastructure.
-Would you rather hire someone who’s worked with Stripe integrations and invoice generation — or someone who’s never touched a payments system before?
+Would you rather hire someone who’s worked with Stripe integrations and invoice generation or someone who’s never touched a payments system before?

 Hiring someone who already understands the team's domain is often more efficient than onboarding someone from scratch and domain expertise can be just as valuable as familiarity with the tech stack.

 Ramp-up time is expensive and every domain has unique patterns, constraints, and expectations that can’t be learned overnight.

-One of the most common mistakes I see from new grads is that they talk about their internships only in terms of the tech stack they used — never the team they were on or the problem they were solving.
+One of the most common mistakes I see from new grads is that they talk about their internships only in terms of the tech stack they used, never the team they were on or the problem they were solving.

 <br/>

 ## Some Domains Open More Doors Than Others

-Let’s be honest — some domains are simply more in-demand than others.
+Let’s be honest, some domains are simply more in-demand than others.

 For example, every company needs a payments team, because every business needs to process transactions to make money.
 But not every company needs a team focused on gaming analytics.
-That doesn’t mean gaming is a bad domain — just that it’s more niche, and therefore less transferable.
+That doesn’t mean gaming is a bad domain, just that it’s more niche, and therefore less transferable.

 Think about it.
 Most modern apps need ways to: